Title: Conceptual Artist; Sculptor

 Charleen Verena Kavleski, Conceptual Artist and Sculptor, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements and leadership in sculpture.

 Mrs. Kavleski is renowned as a prolific artist in the state of New York, whose expertise stems from her early family mentorship and her extensive New York City gallery and museum exposure, as well as her college education.
 Serving as an art teacher for the Monticello Central School District for more than 30 years beginning in 1968, she retired from her position in 1999 to commit herself full-time to artistic endeavors.
 During her educational tenure, she also served at the Robert J. Kaiser Middle School as an art advisor and an editor of the literary and art magazine.
 From 1983 to 2009, she worked as an antique and art dealer at Brockmann’s Antique Center in Milford, NY.
 Since departing from Brockmann’s, Mrs. Kavleski has dedicated her attention and resources to the Albatross Antiques and Art in South Fallsburg, New York.

 Mrs. Kavleski pursued a formal education at Orange County Community College, otherwise known as SUNY Orange, earning an Associate of Arts in 1964 and an Associate of Applied Science in 1963.
-Later that same year, she completed coursework at the John Herron School of Art and Design at Indiana University.
+Later that same year, she continued coursework at the John Herron School of Art and Design at Indiana University.
 Mrs. Kavleski concluded her studies at the State University of New York at New Paltz, where she obtained a Bachelor of Science in 1967 and conducted graduate coursework in fine arts between 1965 and 1972.